algorand/conduit/README.md

 ```

 A Conduit pipeline is composed of 3 components, [Importers](./conduit/plugins/importers/), [Processors](./conduit/plugins/processors/), and [Exporters](./conduit/plugins/exporters/).
 Every pipeline must define exactly 1 Importer, exactly 1 Exporter, and can optionally define a series of 0 or more Processors.
-A full list of available plugins with `conduit list` and the [plugin documentation page](./conduit/plugins).
+See a full list of available plugins with `conduit list` or the [plugin documentation page](./conduit/plugins).

 Here is an example `conduit.yml` that configures two plugins: